AgrImOnIA-project/AgrImOnIA_Data/Merging/README.md

 # What this script does?

-This script merges all the datasets previously interpolated between the monitoring network localisations and other dimensions: WE, EM, LI, LA.
+This script merges all the datasets previously interpolated between the monitoring network localisations and other dimensions: WE, EM, LI, LA in the <i> Spatial Interpolation.R</i>.
 The output is the Agrimonia dataset.